All Episodes

 Blame the country.

-And of course, then you have these sponge-brained liberal media types who hear this and go, huh?
+And of course, then you have these sponge-brained liberal media types who hear this and go, and they have an Obamagasm and they screel and joy at how brilliant and far-sighted his stupidity is.

 His insulting stupidity.

-Now you think that doesn't coarsen the culture?
+You think that doesn't coarsen the culture?

-With the American left every day trying to tell all of us how rotten our country is, how rotten all of we are, because after all, what is our country if it's not us?
+With the American left every day trying to tell all of us how rotten our country is?

 Our country is immoral.

-And we're trying, we're destroying poor peoples of color in Iraq and in the war on terror, and we're creating enemies with our actions in the Middle East.
+And we're trying, we're destroying poor peoples of color in Iraq and in the war on terror.

-When everybody with half a brain understands that we were attacked on 9-11 and for 25 years prior, without doing diddly squat about it.
+When everybody with half a brain understands that we were attacked on 9-11 and for 25 years prior without doing diddly squat about it, and we weren't attacked for anything we've done to these people.

 We're attacked because this is an ideological battle.

-Militant Islamoism or Islamo fascism is an ideology.
+Militant Islamoism or Islamofascism is an ideology.

 And they're very blunt and open.